 Bio

 Isabel Wolke (b.
 1999) is a painter and educator from Northwest Ohio who received her Master of Fine Arts degree at the University of Cincinnati in 2024.
-She will be teaching at Bowling Green State University in the fall where she received her Bachelor of Fine Arts in Studio Art in 2021.
+She is a drawing and painting adjunct professor at Bowling Green State University where she received her BFA in Studio Art in 2021.
 Wolke’s canvases are a colorful expression of pop culture and her love for the horror genre.
 Since a young age, she had always loved the allure of horror and her fascination crept its way into her paintings and academia.

 I’m Isabel Wolke, a Mexican-American artist on a perpetual quest to unravel the mysteries of the universe, one brushstroke at a time.
 I have grown up in Ohio my whole life and have enjoyed living amongst the corn.
 When I am not creating art I am usually watching horror movies or playing video games with my friends.
 Movies are a huge influence on not only my work but also my life.
 I love to review films and talk about their content extensively to those who will listen.
 I have always been an oddball, but try my best to embrace it and allow it to help me create cool art.